Gift Wrap Ideas

 1. GENERAL APPLICATION – Read the label instructions.
 You can apply as many coats as desired to get the intensity you want, or you can layer different colors to get any value or shade you want.
 Work on white to get the truest TintIT colors, although you can spray on any color and see subtle changes for unique looks.
 Experiment with the following techniques.
 (Hint: Work on white paper from rolls, because you may end up loving your experiments enough for it to BE your wrapping paper!)

 2. STENCIL – Plastic stencils of all sizes work well.
 Large ones are available for t-shirts and mixed media projects that can cover white gift boxes.
 Or purposely use smaller stencils or the corners of large ones to create a collage look on the surface.
 To apply, hold or use masking tape to hold stencil while you spray the areas of the stencil various colors desired.
 Let TintIT overlap in areas to create additional values and create a smooth transition from one color to another.
 Before removing stencil, peek underneath to see if you have the color intensity you want.
 If not, spray again until you do.

 3. MONOGRAM STENCIL – When opening a package of alphabet stencils, pop out the letters you want, but also save all the “negative” pieces, because those can be used, too.
-Read Tack 1000 label instructions for temporary adhesion and use it on the backs of the small stencil pieces that might blow away as you spray.
+With the repositionable glue spray the backs of the small stencil pieces that might blow away as you spray.
 Whether you spray all around the positive letter to create background color (called Reverse Stenciling), or spray inside the negative opening of the letter to make the letter colored, you will create a fun look.